The Ultimate Guide to Worms in Pets

 Lungworms in Dogs and Cats

-Lungworm is now recognised as an endemic condition across the UK as the number of cases reported by veterinary clinics rises.
 These white, thread-like worms can affect both cats and dogs, as well as foxes, which is part of the reason why it's become such a widespread problem.
 What's worse, only half of pet owners across the UK know what lungworms are, and only 33% take action to treat their pets for them.

 While lungworm is less common than other intestinal worms, if left untreated, it can cause damage to numerous organs, including the heart and lungs, and can be fatal in dogs.

-Where Do Pets Get Lungworm?
+How Do Pets Get Lungworms?

 Much like other types of worms, lungworm is spread through the faeces of an infected animal.
 However, the key difference between lungworm and other such worms is that they can also infect slugs, snails and frogs.
-Your dog or cat can pick up these up while sniffing or digging in the undergrowth, eating grass, or hunting.
-The larvae for these worms can even be released into the slime trail left behind by slugs and snails, meaning any toys left outside that slugs might crawl over can also be infected.

-Symptoms of Lungworm in Dogs & Cats
+Symptoms of Lungworms in Dogs and Cats

 Unfortunately, the signs of lungworm in pets can easily be confused with other illnesses, so it's essential to recognise the possible symptoms so you can contact your vet as soon as possible for a professional diagnosis.